toybz/movie_app/README.md

 ### Service Worker
 The App uses service worker to cache the static assets and fetched routes.
 Once a resource is  cached the service worker returns the cached data even if there is no network.
-It paths that have not been cached, it will default to the pages/_offline.tsx file.
+If path is not cached, it will default to the pages/_offline.tsx file.
 Using this approach, the app will be responsive when device is offline.

 ### Notes on Design Decisions

 * I didn't use a global store because most the pages do not share data between each other and  because of the small scale of the app.
 In a large scale application that has lots of shared state, I would have used a global state management library like Redux Toolkit.

-* To manage the SSR rendered pages returns  serverErrorOccurred and serverErrorMessage prop when a fetch error occurs on the server, so we can show a custom error message on the client.
+* To manage errors that originate from the server, the getServerSideProps returns  "serverErrorOccurred" and "serverErrorMessage" prop if an error occur when fetching a resource.

 * I pushed the .env file to the remote repo, so you dont have to recreate it when testing locally.
-In an ideal real app scenario I wouldn't have pushed it to the remote repo.
+In an ideal real app scenario I wouldn't have pushed it to the remote repo.(The env data will be set in the CI/CD server)

 ### Testing
 I used cypress to perform basics e2e test on the app.